-March borrowing surges on energy bill support
+Energy bill help drives up March borrowing

 - Published

-Government borrowing continued to surge in March due the cost of supporting households with their energy bills.
+Government borrowing continued to surge in March due to the cost of supporting households with their energy bills.

 Borrowing, the difference between spending and tax income, was £21.5bn, last month, the Office for National Statistics (ONS) said.